bpietrzakk/swift_codes/README.md

 ```bash
 docker-compose up --build
 ```
+*If you are on windows: a window will pop up with permission etc, allow it and then run the command again*

-*The API will be available at: http://localhost:8080*
+The API will be available at: http://localhost:8080

 ## **Running tests**
 In repository location